// Product.

 Let’s do some customisation...

-Taylor moves on to making her specialized selections on the app such as meat and veggie choices.
+Taylor moves on to making her specialised selections on the app such as meat and veggie choices.

 That's a little pricey...